BlueTeamNinja/Scripting-Dev/Assignment_7/Assignment_7.md

 **Hints:**

-- Use an f-string or the string concatenation operator **+** to build the script run command string.
+- Use an f-string or the string concatenation operator `+` to build the script run command string.
+- You can test using either the python CLI, or by using `print(script_run_command('script.py')`

 ## Gradescope Submission